-- Manager becomes aware that an employee is experiencing stress. - The manager should arrange to meet with the staff member within 3 days to discuss the issues. - If felt appropriate, the line manager will give the employee a stress questionnaire to complete (Appendix 1). - The employee completes the questionnaire and returns this to the line manager. - A second meeting is arranged to discuss the questionnaire, identify ways of managing the issues and any support or interim arrangements that may assist the employee's recovery. - If appropriate the employee may be referred to an occupational health specialist, Counselling or any other appropriate service. - By the end of the meeting an action plan will be completed to summarise discussions and what actions will be taken by the organisation, line manager and employee. - If the employee is absent as a result of stress, the absence will continue to be managed in line with Cloch Housing Association's absence management procedures, as well as providing the employee with the questionnaire to complete.
+- ⇒ Manager becomes aware that an employee is experiencing stress. - ⇒ The manager should arrange to meet with the staff member within 3 days to discuss the issues.

+- ⇒ The line manager will give the employee a stress questionnaire to complete and agrees when the employee should return the questionnaire by (Appendix 1). - ⇒ The employee completes the questionnaire and returns this to the line manager. - ⇒ A second meeting is arranged to discuss the questionnaire, identify ways of managing the issues and any support or interim arrangements that may assist the employee. - ⇒ If appropriate the employee may be referred to an occupational health specialist, counselling, or any other appropriate service. - ⇒ During this meeting an action plan will be developed to summarise discussions and lay out actions that will be taken by the organisation, line manager and employee. - ⇒ If the employee is absent as a result of stress, the absence will continue to be managed in line with Cloch Housing Association's absence management procedures, as well as providing the employee with the questionnaire to complete.